Bengali literature: First and second phase (1800–1900)

 Romesh Chunder Dutt and Mir Mosharraf Hossain are notable for their works of fiction.
 Girish Chandra Ghosh and Dwijendralal Ray were prominent playwrights of the time, whereas Akshay Kumar Boral and Ramendra Sundar Tribedi are famous for their influential essays.
 Rassundari Devi authored the first full-fledged autobiography in modern Bengali literature in 1876.

 The pre-Tagore era also saw an undercurrent of popular literature which was focused on daily life in contemporary Bengal.
 The prose style, as well as the humour in these works, were often crass, blunt and accessible.
 A masterpiece in this regard was "Hutom Pechar Naksha" (The Sketch of the Owl) written by Kaliprasanna Singha, and satirically depicts "Babu" culture in 19th century Kolkata.
 Other notable works in this regard are "Alaler Ghorer Dulal" (The Spoilt Brat) by Peary Chand Mitra, "Ramtanu Lahiri o tatkalin Banga shamaj" (Ramtanu Lahiri & contemporary Bengali society) by Shibnath Shastri and "Naba Babu Bilas" & "Naba Bibi Bilas" by Bhabanicharan Bandopadhyay.
 These books arguably portrayed contemporary Bengali dialect and popular society effectively, and also incorporated now-extinct music genres such as Khisti, Kheur and Kabiyal gaan by stalwarts like Rupchand Pakhi and Bhola Moyra.
 Books like these have become rarer since the emergence of Tagore culture, and the burgeoning preference for literary elegance and refinement in Bengali society.

-Bankim Chandra Chatterjee's Vande Mataram played a vital role in the Indian independence movement and he is widely respected in India though less respected in Bangladesh his novels are popular in a lesser extent in Bangladesh.
+Bankim Chandra Chatterjee's Vande Mataram played a vital role in the Indian independence movement and he is widely respected in India.
+His novels are popular to a lesser extent in Bangladesh.
 Bankim Memorial Award is the highest literary award which is given by the Government of West Bengal, India.

-Third and Fourth Phase (1900–1947)
+Third and fourth phases (1900–1947)

-Rabindranath Tagore and Kazi Nazrul Islam are the most well-known prolific writers of Bengal in 20th century.
-Tagore is celebrated as the writer of both India's national anthem, Jana Gana Mana and Bangladesh's Amar Shonar Bangla as well as being a source of inspiration for the Sri Lanka Matha and similarly Nazrul is celebrated as the national poet of Bangladesh.
+Rabindranath Tagore and Kazi Nazrul Islam are the most well-known prolific writers of Bengal in the 20th century.
+Tagore is celebrated as the writer of both India's national anthem, Jana Gana Mana and Bangladesh's Amar Shonar Bangla as well as being a source of inspiration for the Sri Lanka Matha.
+Tagore’s short stories are celebrated for their profound exploration of human emotions and social issues.
+Through characters like Phatik in "The Homecoming" and the themes of class in "The Babus of Nayanjore," Tagore masterfully depicts the complexities of Indian society and the human experience.
+Similarly Nazrul is celebrated as the national poet of Bangladesh.

 Sarat Chandra Chatterjee wrote novels, novellas, and stories.
 He also wrote essays, which were anthologized in Narir Mulya (1923) and Svadesh O Sahitya (1932).
 Shrikanta, Charitrahin, Devdas, Grihadaha, Dena-Paona and Pather Dabi are among his most popular works.